 Presented by Arts Nova Scotia and the Creative Nova Scotia Leadership Council, these annual awards celebrate excellence in artistic achievement from artists across the province.
 The most notable award, the Portia White Prize, recognizes cultural and artistic excellence by an artist who has attained professional status, mastery and recognition in their discipline.
 The recipient of the award receives $18,000 and the remaining $7,000 is awarded their chosen protégé.

-Other awards include the Prix Grand Pré, the Established Artist Awards, the Emerging Artist Awards, the Indigenous Artist Recognition Award and the Creative Community Impact Award.
-And new to the awards this year is the Black Artist Recognition Award.
+Other awards include the Prix Grand Pré, the Established Artist Awards, the Emerging Artist Awards, the Indigenous Artist Recognition Award, the Creative Community Impact Award, and the Black Artist Recognition Award.

 Collectively, the awards are worth $75,000.

 Portia White Prize